the-rccg/hw2d/README.md

 ### Predictable in- and outflows over time

-Finally, due to the definition of the fields as perturbation fields with background desnity gradients, the system gains and loses energy and enstrophy in a predictable manner.
+Finally, due to the definition of the fields as perturbation fields with background desnity gradients, the system gains and loses energy and enstrophy in a predictable manner over time.
 The conservation of these are also tested within the continuous integration pipeline.
+The definitions are given by:

 $$
 \begin{align}